 Mwandi Infant Formula Project

 First Presbyterian Church, Aiken, SC, has been supporting the Mwandi Mission Hospital Project in Zambia since the early 1990s.
 Like most sub-Saharan countries in Africa, Mwandi suffers from a high incidence of HIV/AIDS.
-Many infants are born to HIV-positive mothers.
-If infants are HIV-negative at birth, they are immediately placed on infant formula to prevent transfer of the HIV virus from the mother via the breast milk.
+Many infants are born to HIV-positive mothers and are in need of infant formula to live.

 Ida Waddell, a resident missionary in Mwandi, is head of the AIDS Relief Project in the area.
 She began the infant formula project even though the AIDS Relief Project would not pay for it.
 It costs about $2/day for each infant on formula.
 The formula program serves an average of about 40 infants in the program.
 Ida works hard to collect enough money from many global sources to buy formula for all of these infants.

 Our newest colors

 3 - 9

 For these options, come by the church office or call 803-648-2662 for more information.